nissafors/Expressions/README.md

+# Expression
-Math infix expression parser and calculator.
+*Math infix expression parser and calculator.*

-TODO:
+## Build
+Expressions is a Windows application written in C# using Visual Studio.
+To build, you need the [Math.NET Numerics](http://numerics.mathdotnet.com/) library, which is available as a NuGet package.

+## TODO
 * Code documentation
-* Negative numbers
-* Factorial
 * Functions
+* UI improvements